-For special events such as promotions, Service birthday ceremonies, and student social affairs contact the NWC Operations Department at NWC-OPERATIONS@ndu.edu.
+For special events such as promotions, Service birthday ceremonies, and student social affairs, students should coordinate with the Dean of Students.
+For promotions and social events, students should coordinate with the NWC Event Planner via NWC Operations Department at NWC-OPERATIONS@ndu.edu.
 NWC Operations can assist with recommendations for caterers, reserving rooms, reserving parking, and set-up.
+The event planner has specific event checklist to assist students in planning their events.
+If the student requests involvement or support from the Commandant, the student must submit their request in advance with enough time to synchronize the calendar and allow time to prepare.

+Service Birthday recognition events should be coordinated through the appropriate Service Chair.
 When events are complete, the individual who requested use of the event area is responsible for returning the area to its original configuration, cleaned and ready for the next user.